Concepts of signed graph coloring: Strong concepts for coloring signed graphs

-The third statement is obtained by using an all-negative signature on $G$ and coloring every vertex 1 in $\mathbb {Z}_3$.
+The third statement is obtained by using an all-negative signature on $G$ and coloring every vertex with color $1 \in \mathbb {Z}_3$.
 Using a similar method on $G-H$, with $H$ being an induced subgraph of $G$, the following statement is obtained.